29 Sep 2017

 Brown, patchy grass can occur at any time of the year, but it’s particularly likely to occur in autumn and winter here in the UK.
-So what causes it to happen?
+So why is my grass turning brown and what causes it to happen?
 And what can you do to fix it?

 Dead grass or dormant grass?